 Fury, who served in the U.S. Marines, is completing his third year as a student in the ACCEL program.
 He is a member of VIPS (Volunteers in Police Service) and is a Reserve Deputy Sheriff for the Scott County Sheriff's Department.
 His educational and career goals include completing his bachelor of arts in accounting and becoming a Certified Public Accountant.

-The Debra M. Livingston Outstanding Adult Student Award was named for Debra Livingston, an adult learner who passed away shortly after completing her degree through the ACCEL program.
+The Debra M. Livingston Outstanding Adult Student Award was named for Debra Livingston (below, right), an adult learner who passed away shortly after completing her degree through the ACCEL program.